 The Shark Vertex Cordless has alright storing capabilities.
 Its wand folds in half to reduce its vertical footprint, but there's no rack station or on-board storage for the included tools and accessories.

 The Shark Vertex Cordless has a decent dirt compartment.
-It's relatively spacious and has a fill line indicator to let you know when it's reached maximum capacity.
+It's bigger than that of the Simplicity S65S and has a fill line indicator to let you know when it's reached maximum capacity.

 This vacuum is cordless, so its range is limited only by the remaining battery life and room left in its dirt compartment.

 The Shark Vertex Cordless is quite portable.
-It's slightly heavier than alternatives like the Shark Rocket Pet Pro, but it feels light in your hand and has a built-in carrying handle that makes moving it around a little easier.
+It's slightly heavier than alternatives like the Shark Rocket Pet Pro with MultiFlex IZ163H, but it feels light in your hand and has a built-in carrying handle that makes moving it around a little easier.

 The Shark Vertex Cordless has a satisfactory battery performance.
 In its most powerful 'Carpet' floor setting and with the 'MAX' trigger pulled to activate the 'Boost' power mode, you can drain its battery in just under 20 minutes.
-If you use it in its 'Hard Floor' setting, which lowers the speed of the brushroll, you can expect just under 40 minutes of runtime.
+If you use it in its 'Hard Floor' setting, which lowers the speed of the brushroll, you can expect just under 40 minutes of runtime, which is slightly less than the near one-hour maximum runtime offered by the Shark Anti-Allergen Pet Power, though the latter vacuum does take longer to recharge.
+It's also worth noting that battery life can vary in the real world.
 Its battery indicator lights allow you to quickly check the remaining charge, as the three lights gradually turn off as you use the vacuum.
 The battery itself is removable and can be charged separately.

 The Shark Vertex Cordless comes with a couple of tools and accessories.
 There's an Anti-Allergen Dust Brush that can be used to clean fine dust and debris from delicate surfaces in narrow spots and a crevice tool to tackle messes in tight corners.
 There's also the Pet Multi-Tool attachment, which serves as a combination hard-bristle brush and upholstery tool to alternatively dislodge stuck-on debris and clear pet hair from fabric-lined furniture.